-The best strategy for surviving riots is avoidance.
+The best strategy for surviving riots is simple avoidance.
 If you use common sense, you can predict areas where they may take place.
-If you stay informed and avoid these areas, you have already won the battle; however, there are times you simply cannot avoid these areas.
+If you stay informed and avoid these areas, you have already won the battle; however, there are times you plain get caught out.
 If chaos ensues, here are some ways to get to safety:

 - Stay calm.
 The worst thing you can do in a riot is to panic.
 By keeping a cool head, you give yourself the best chance of survival.
 Think about the situation and comprise a plan to get you and your family to safety.

 - Get Out While the Getting is Good!
 If you notice a mob or major police presence forming, especially ones that are masked, chanting or clad in “battle rattle” (helmets, hoods, masks, clubs, etc.) get away immediately!